The AKG K872 is a flagship closed-back version of the company’s flagship open-back circumaural headphones, the K812. It is priced at $1499.

 The unique shaped pads of the K812 are also used on the K872 and are made of protein leather with memory foam.
 They are designed in such a way to give more space on the inside than the outer rim opening.

-This opening is cut in such a way as to act as a seal behind your ear and leaving plenty of room on the inside for your ears to fit without any discomfort or the padding to encroach uncomfortably on your outer ear.
+This opening is cut in such a way as to act as a seal behind your ear and leave plenty of room on the inside for your ears to fit without any discomfort or the padding to encroach uncomfortably on your outer ear.

 The balance of the headphone is excellent with only minor movement if you tend to move your head around a lot.
 The pressure is more focused on the top headband strap than the side so the clamping is good but not mollusk levels of pressure to the side.